david-r-king/david-r-king.github.io/projects/events.md

 ### Event-Based Networks – Large-Scale Conventions and Live Events

-I managed event-based networking deployments for high-profile conventions and esports tournaments, where connectivity requirements shift rapidly and demand is concentrated in short timeframes.
-Unlike permanent enterprise networks, these environments require fast design, flexible deployment, and real-time adjustments to ensure both wired and wireless systems perform under heavy loads.
+Managing event-based networks presents a unique set of challenges.
+Strict time constraints, evolving client requirements, and last-minute network requests are often encountered under the pressure of a high-profile convention.
+Unlike permanent enterprise networks, designing and deploying a full wired and/or wireless infrastructure to be used for only a few days requires a level of flexibility I never anticipated.
+With over two years of experience in this industry, I can confidently say that the reward of delivering a safe, reliable network for both event staff and attendees far outweighs the stress and effort it takes to get the job done.

-The most common challenges included **last-minute changes** to event layouts, exhibitor requirements, and production setups, all of which required agile responses to keep services running without disruption.
-To handle this, I designed and deployed temporary infrastructure capable of supporting thousands of simultaneous users, with the ability to scale or reconfigure on demand.
+The most common challenges would have to be **last-minute changes** to event layouts, exhibitor requests and network functionality.
+Staying ahead of the project is crucial, as the time constraint is always a factor, and getting as much information as soon as possible helps a immensely with planning and deployment.
+Another, very critical element, of a successful event comes down to the team and communication.
+Thankfully, I have always had a fantastic team beside me that allows me to perform in the most efficient and effective way possible.
+With multiple moving parts spread across several  departments, miscommunication or information delays can be detrimental to success.

 <img src="../img/events/mih.jpeg"
      alt="Event Networking Deployment"